Simplify your stack and build anything. Or everything.

 1

-npx create-payload-app@latest
+npx create-payload-app

 Then just follow the prompts!
 You'll get set up with a new folder and a functioning Payload app inside.
+You can then start configuring your application.

 Adding to an existing app